Edge & Christian vs. The Midnight Express

 Steve Austin vs. Bill Goldberg

-Arguably the two most popular stars of wrestling's most successful era, Steve Austin and Bill Goldberg only missed being active members of the WWE roster by one day, and thus we never got to see this monumental clash.
+Arguably two of the three most popular stars of wrestling's most successful era, Steve Austin and Bill Goldberg only missed being active members of the WWE roster by one day, and thus we never got to see this monumental clash.
 But here it is, the main event of this two-day extravaganza.

 Austin and Goldberg trade punches and kicks for the first few minutes until Goldberg lays Austin out with a brutal throw.
 Austin rolls to his feet and nails a Thesz Press.
 Goldberg pushes him off and hits a press-slam into a powerslam for a two-count.
 Austin takes several minutes of Goldberg's power offense before dodging a spear attempt and folding Goldberg's leg with a chopblock.
 Austin stomps the knee and locks in a Texas Cloverleaf.
 Goldberg uses his incredible strength to push Austin off, and Austin turns around right into a brutal spear.
 Goldberg lifts Austin high for the Jackhammer, but Austin twists around and lands behind him.
 Goldberg spins, Austin kicks him in the gut and grabs his head for a Stunner, Goldberg pushes him into the turnbuckle and charges.
 Austin sidesteps, Goldberg hits the corner and bounces back toward Austin.
 Kick to gut, Stone Cold Stunner, game, set, match.
 Austin wins after fifteen minutes.